-- Gain understanding of the basic concepts of air pollution and its effects on human and ecosystem health. - Explore how atmospheric chemical composition both drives and responds to changes in the earth system, including climate change. - Look at the major air pollutants, their sources, chemical transformations in the atmosphere and impacts. - Articulate current air pollution policies applied in Europe for criteria pollutants. - Know how to interpret meteorological data for atmospheric stability and air pollutant transport and dispersion. - Get an insight into the fundamentals of air quality models.

-Hours of Instruction 52 (Theory: 34, Lab - Exercises: 18)
+drives and responds to changes in the earth system, including climate change.
+Look at the major air pollutants, their sources, chemical transformations in the atmosphere and impacts.
+Articulate current air pollution policies applied in Europe for criteria pollutants.
+Know how to interpret meteorological data for atmospheric stability and air pollutant transport and dispersion.
+Get an insight into the fundamentals of air quality models.
+Teaching n nethods Hours of Instruction 52 (Theory: 34, Lab - Exercises: 18)